 IN QUOTES | Mdluli, McBride & top appointments: Nathi Nhleko speaks

-He responded to allegations made by former Ipid boss, Robert McBride, that he (Nhleko) appointed convicted fraudster and Zimbabwean national Leon Mbangwa, as chief of staff in his office despite having had no security clearance.
+He responded to allegations made by former Ipid boss Robert McBride that he (Nhleko) appointed convicted fraudster and Zimbabwean national Leon Mbangwa, as chief of staff in his office despite Mbangwa not having had security clearance.

 Nhleko was also quizzed about why the suspension of former police crime intelligence boss Richard Mdluli was never investigated during his tenure.